Vijah/saga-tester/README.md

 ## Partial param matching

-When providing a `params` array to match, you can use `PLACEHOLDER_ARGS` to specify a logic for matching different from equality.
+When providing a `params` array, you can use `PLACEHOLDER_ARGS` to specify a logic for matching different from equality.

 ```js
 import { PLACEHOLDER_ARGS } from 'saga-tester';